- As low as $471/Night

 Guest Access:

 You will be able to access the entire space.
 No sharing of spaces or surfaces with other guests.
 To access the space from the driveway, walk down the brick sidewalk on the left side of the home to the rear.
 Go up the spiral stair to the deck to access the space.
-If you have any concerns, of course we are happy to help you with bags going up the stairs!
+If you have any concerns, of course we are happy to help you with suitcases going up the stairs!
 Appreciate!!
 You also have access to a shared patio on proterty with big Green Egg charcoal grille, charcoal being complimentary of course.

 The Neighborhood: